 - Butter.
 Melted.

 - Vanilla Extract.
 Check that it is unsweetened.

 For The Cream Filling

-Powdered Sweetener.
-You have to use powdered sweetener over granular to ensure the filling is smooth.
+- Powdered Sweetener.
+To ensure the filling is smooth.

 Vanilla extract.
 For a better flavor.

-Whisk the egg in a mixing bowl for 2 minutes until it is fluffy and has doubled in size.
+- Whisk the egg in a mixing bowl until it is fluffy and has doubled in size.

-Roll out the dough with a rolling pin between two sheets of parchment paper.
-Mine was about ½ centimetre thick.
+4. Roll out the dough with a rolling pin between two sheets of parchment paper.

-Chill in the fridge for 10 minutes, then use a round cookie cutter to cut 34 circles - enough to make 17 cookies.
+5. Chill in the fridge, then use a round cookie cutter to cut circles.

 Let the cookies cool fully.
 This will allow them to firm up.
 Almond flour cookies are fragile when straight out of the oven.
 They crisp up as they cool.
 Also, you don't want to add the frosting onto a warm cookie.
 The cookie could break and the frosting would melt.